citelao/sensible/3-secure.md

 greed... get the idea?
 </aside>

-**Almost all data breaches are financially-motivated or espionage** (corporate or government-affiliated).
-Hacking for fun, ideology, or grudge all trail distantly behind<!-- TODO cite -->.

 There may have been a time when most hackers did it for the "fun" of it, but that's not the case today.
 Today, hackers are just like your average brick-and-mortar criminal.

 ## Just like real life!

-The Internet provides crazy new opportunities for criminals to hack you, but hackers usually have straightforward goals: goals that you can understand.
+Hackers usually have straightforward goals: goals that you can understand.
 Goals you can prepare against.

-It's worth thinking about what scares *you*.
+Security is nice, but only if it helps *you*.
+Think about what you want to protect against.
 Everyone is different, and everyone has different things they want to protect.
 Once you know what you're afraid *of*, you can begin to protect against it.

 But there remains an open question.
 Am I target?

-I mentioned earlier that trying to stay secure without knowing what it means or why you're doing it is like trying to secure your home with a deadbolt when criminals might just use the window or avoid your house entirely.

-Trying to stay secure without knowing what the threats are is like trying to secure your house with a deadbolt when **criminals might not even exist**.
+Trying to stay secure without knowing what it means is like trying to secure your home with a deadbolt when criminals will just break a window, but trying to stay secure without knowing what the threats are is like trying to secure your house with a deadbolt when criminals might not even exist.

 So with that, it's worth asking: "will I even be hacked?"